 - That’s it!

-I expected force Close an App using Type to Siri On iPhone, but unluckily still the brand doesn’t offer particular command for intelligent assistance Siri.
+I expected to Force Close an App using Type to Siri On iPhone, but unluckily still, the brand doesn’t offer particular commands for intelligent assistance Siri.

-On my iPhone 7 Plus, I asked Hey Siri Force Close an App, but she replied to me a positive response that As much as I would like to, I can’t close Apps, Mike.
+On my iPhone 7 Plus, I asked Hey Siri Force Close an App, but she replied to me with a positive response that As much as I would like to, I can’t close Apps, Mike.

 Bonus Tip – Force Quit an App in iPadOS on iPad using Gesture

 Try the iOS multitasking gesture to close recently used Apps on all iPads running iOS 12 or later.
-This cool feature to save home button use on iPads.
+This nifty feature to save home button use on iPads.

-If you’ve already activated gestures on your iPad, then avoid the below steps and directly jump on the guide to get App Switcher Screen.
+If you’ve already activated gestures on your iPad, avoid the below steps and directly jump on the guide to get App Switcher Screen.

 Enable Gestures in Multitasking on Apple iPad

 - Step #1.
 Go to the Settings App on the iPad.

 - Step #2.
 Find General then tap multitasking appear underneath Handoff.

 - Step #3.
-Now, you have to turn Gestures OOn Green.
+Now, you have to turn Gestures On Green.

 - You’re Done!

 - Double Tap on Home button on the Home button iPad Models.

-To pull up the App Switching screen on your iPad, just use five or four fingers to swipe up the screen from the bottom of the screen.
-You get App Switcher screen with the right side Customize Control Center and iPad Dock.
+To pull up the App Switching screen on your iPad, use five or four fingers to swipe up the screen from the bottom of the screen.
+You get an App Switcher screen with the right-side Customize Control Center and iPad Dock.
 Now find an App and swipe up away to force close.

-Cause too many apps open to slow down your smartphone and tablet as well as eat CPU cycles.
-Another battery save feature a dark mode in iOS.
+Cause too many apps open to slow down your smartphone and tablet and eat CPU cycles.
+Another battery save feature is a dark mode in iOS.
 Here are five methods to Enable dark mode on iPhone and iPad.

-After update iOS on your iPhone and iPad might some of the App won’t responding, for example, FaceTime, iMessage, Mail app, and third-party apps like Whatsapp, FB Messenger, Snapchat, Instagram and, Cloud Storage Apps, and much more.
+After updating iOS on your iPhone and iPad, some of the App won’t respond, for example, FaceTime, iMessage, Mail app, and third-party apps like Whatsapp, FB Messenger, Snapchat, Instagram, Cloud Storage Apps, and much more.